 This book is essential if you need to build and deploy serverless applications with Google Cloud Run.
 The content is comprehensive, well-written, and features useful advice, insights, tips, and excellent examples (source code on GitHub).
 My favorite chapters are: "Building Containers", "Working with a Relational Database", "Service Identity and Authentication", and "Working with HTTP Sessions".
 This is a great book with a real impact on my day-to-day work.

 Silviu Daniel Eftimie, Principal Cloud Developer at Mediabrands Spain

 About Wietse Venema

 I'm a software engineer.
 If I'm not helping teams to build scalable and reliable software, I'm figuring out how things work so I can be a better engineer and teacher.
-I work at Binx.io to help companies build what's next in the public cloud.
+I work at Instruqt to change the way we learn new technology.

 I'm proud to be the name twin (not family) of the famous Wietse Venema, who created Postfix.

 I love to hear from you!
 Follow me on twitter.com and connect with me on linkedin.com